 - In a similar vein, Korra in the sequel has already mastered three of the four elements but has a mental block when it comes to Air because she is a Hot-Blooded person who likes to face challenges head-on.
 She also cannot tap into the Avatar state because of her lack of spirituality.

-- Mortal Magic only works if there is a defeat condition built into it (Gargoyles were mystically turned to stone until the Castle rose above the Clouds and humans would continue to turn to stone at night until the sky burned with fire).
+- In Gargoyles, magic works easier if there is a defeat condition built into it (gargoyles were mystically turned to stone until the castle rose above the clouds, humans would continue to turn to stone at night until the sky burned with fire, etc).
 The conditions tend to be hard, but not impossible, tasks.
 The third race, being magically powerful by nature, rarely bother with such conditions.